-I read the little help snippet after I'd done this, and rapidly changed back to what I thought was the original participation (the C drive, right?), and thought all would be good again.
+I read the little help snippet after I'd done this, and rapidly changed back to what I thought was the original partition (the C drive, right?), and thought all would be good again.
 Seemed like nothing had happened after all.
-So I kept using the computer that day, and today... it wouldn't boot.
-Missing boot file.
+I kept using the computer that day, and today... it wouldn't boot.

 Needless to say I was pretty distressed about this new message, turned to Google on my regular computer, found a bunch of third-party solutions trying to sell particular recovery software products, a few commandline answers on Super User, and then I found Hiren’s BootCD PE.